mkutz/screenplay-workshop-parabank/README.md

 The manual test case for this feature, it would be something like:

-> Given that the user has opened a new account\
+> Given that the user has at least two accounts\
-> When they transfer $10 form the main account to the new account\
+> When they transfer $10 form their first to the second account\
-> Then the new account's balance increased by that amount\
+> Then the first account's balance decreased by that amount\
-> And the main account's balance decreased by that amount.
+> And the second account's balance increased by that amount.

 Let's read the code:

-> Given that the user has opened a new account\
+> Given that the user clicks the open new account link\
-> And memorizes the new account's ID\
+> And opens a new account\
 > And the user clicks the account overview link\
-> And memorizes their main account's ID and balance\
+> And memorizes the first account's balance\
-> And memorizes the new account's balance\
+> And memorizes the second account's balance\
 > When the user clicks the transfer funds link\
-> And transfers $10 from the main account to the new account
+> And transfers $10 from the first account to the second account\
-> Then the user clicks the account overview link\
+> And the user clicks the account overview link\
-> And sees that the new account's balance increased by the transfer amount
+> Then the user sees that the first account's balance is decreased by the amount\
-> And the main account's balance decreased by the transfer amount.
+> And the second account's balance increased by the amount.

 Quite a lot of boring code that makes it hard to see what the test is actually about.